MXR831367/resume-website/README.md

 ---

 ##  Overview

+> [!WARNING]
+> README is incomplete.
+Feel free to copy any code here but deployment instructions do not yet work.

 Resume-website.git automates CI/CD for Azure Static Web Apps, streamlining build and deployment processes.
 Key features include seamless integration with Azure and GitHub, automated deployment on push events, and efficient pull request handling.
 Ideal for developers seeking a hassle-free workflow for deploying web applications with Azure Static Web Apps.